Calebio/Calebio.github.io/_posts/2022-05-10-Encryption-in-S3.md

 ```

 **Use Case**<br/>
-Your company might have a policy where all files going into a particular bucket has to be encrypted.
-Here's to enforce encryption:  Now encryptio has to be enforced. <br/>
+Your company might have a policy where all files going into a particular bucket has to be protected from unathorized access.
+The solution is applying encryption to the bucket. <br/>

 ## How to add Server-side Encryption